-Famed knife maker Ken Onion designed the impressive Foresight folding knife for Columbia River Knife & Tool (CRKT).
-The Foresight assumes a rather muted appearance in contrasting shades of black, but makes a bold introduction with its striking curves, impressive features, and high quality craftsmanship and materials.
+Famed knife maker Ken Onion designed this folding knife for Columbia River Knife & Tool (CRKT).
+The Foresight assumes a rather muted appearance in contrasting shades of black but makes a bold introduction with its striking curves, impressive features, and high-quality craftsmanship and materials.
 Optional razor or half-serrated blade edges give users the most popular choices to appease preference, and the amazingly smooth action of the Foresight will absolutely amaze you.

 The CRKT Foresight is a beefy everyday carry (EDC) folding knife with several impressive features.
 Perhaps the first feature to grab the user’s eye is the ergonomically designed handle.
 The Foresight handle is curved on its back to more accurately fit the user’s hands during use.
 In addition, our experience with the Foresight has found this curvature to provide one of the most comfortable grips on the many knives we have tested.

 The Foresight delivers a 3.5-inch AUS 8 stainless steel blade in an enlarged drop point style.
 Ken Onion beefs up the heart of the blade by elongating the mid-section of the cutting edge.
 This elongated section makes the Foresight take on an almost Ghurka Kukri knife appearance, albeit without the angled blade.

 I am a big fan of drop point blades with this configuration, so I’m showing some bias on the blade configuration.
 However, I believe the design provides the Foresight some unique cutting angles as well.
 The blade is coated in a Titanium Nitride finish for extra corrosion protection and a sleek black appearance.
 The blade comes in traditional razor edge, or a half-serrated blade option as well.